macartan/hop/docs/index.md

 <img src="index_files/figure-html/unnamed-chunk-40-1.png" style="display: block; margin: auto;" />

 ### Limitations

-Besides being in alpha stage the main limitations of this function the fact that it cannot solve when there are multiple equilibria and payoff indifferences; and it cannot solve games of incomplete information.
-Even still it can be used to graph these and then then information sets and solutions can be superimposed.
+Besides being in alpha stage the main limitations of this function is that it cannot solve when there are multiple equilibria and payoff indifferences; and it cannot solve games of incomplete information.
+Even still it can be used to graph these and then the information sets and solutions can be superimposed.